-Honouring the efforts of body positivity movements, razor brand Billie has caught everyone’s attention with its campaigns showing hair, as it centres the conversation around choice and not duty.
-In conversation with Ashley Armitage for Dazed, the photographer of Billie’s first campaign, she reckons that “Every photo I post of people with body hair who aren’t cis-men gets adverse reactions.”
-Similarly, astrologer and DJ Marissa Malik, who’s been posting pictures of her unshaved body since 2016, confirms that cisgender men are often the ones reacting adversely to her choice.
+Recognizing the efforts of body positivity movements, razor brand Billie has captured widespread attention with its campaigns that embrace body hair.
+By centering the conversation around choice rather than obligation, Billie challenges societal norms.
+In a conversation with Ashley Armitage for Dazed, the photographer behind Billie’s initial campaign reveals that “Every photo I post of people with body hair who aren’t cis-men gets adverse reactions.”
+Similarly, astrologer and DJ Marissa Malik, who has been posting pictures of her unshaved body since 2016, confirms that cisgender men often react negatively to her choice.

-Body hair, like many other social ailments, isn’t about hygiene or health but disempowering narratives of the autonomy over our bodies.
-This is why body hair has become a staple in the gender expression of many queer people, as they intend to disestablish gender expectations and patriarchy—and again, that is not to say that body hair is necessarily a political statement.
-It can be.
-But it mostly is a choice that is increasingly becoming endorsed by younger generations and those who are poised to celebrate beauty beyond conformity.
+Body hair, like many other societal issues, is not about hygiene or health but about disempowering narratives that limit our autonomy over our bodies.
+This is why body hair has become an integral part of gender expression for many queer individuals, as they seek to challenge gender expectations and dismantle patriarchy.
+However, it’s important to note that body hair is not always a political statement—it is primarily a personal choice that is increasingly embraced by younger generations and those who celebrate beauty beyond societal conformity.

 When discussing body positivity, it’s crucial to consider various intersecting factors such as gender, size, skin tone, physical abilities, and body hair—among all the categories in which society has instilled shame.
 We are living in a time that calls for the celebration of diversity, recognizing that we are more than just cisgender men.
 Let’s embrace our natural fur and free ourselves from societal constraints!